Colt Dragoon Revolver: Popularity

 In the events that led to the American Civil War, Colt Dragoons became extremely popular.
 In the beginning Colt Dragoon Revolvers were issued for the U.S. Army's Mounted Rifles.
 They were carried in pommel holsters on the saddle.
 The Colt Dragoon Revolver gained popularity among civilians in the Southwest where many had served in the Mexican–American War.
 The Dragoon became a master weapon for civilians who hailed it as a powerful weapon of the time.

-Famous users included Joaquin Murietta, the California bandit, Charley Parkhurst, California teamster and stagecoach driver, James Douglas Byrd, Town Marshal, Watsonville, California, 1868, Tiburcio Vasquez, Union general George B McClellan, and fictional Augustus McCrae, in the novel Lonesome Dove, Mattie Ross in the novel True Grit and in the 2010 film version (the 1969 film of the same name had Mattie using a Colt Walker revolver, though John Wayne's character Rooster referred to it as a Colt's Dragoon).
+Famous users included Joaquin Murietta, the California bandit, Charley Parkhurst, California teamster and stagecoach driver, James Douglas Byrd, Town Marshal, Watsonville, California, 1868, Tiburcio Vasquez, Union general George B McClellan, and fictional Augustus McCrae, in the novel Lonesome Dove, Clint Eastwood carried a 3rd Model Dragoon in the movie The Outlaw Josey Wales in addition to Colt Walkers, Mattie Ross in the novel True Grit and in the 2010 film version (the 1969 film of the same name had Mattie using a Colt Walker revolver, though John Wayne's character Rooster referred to it as a Colt's Dragoon).
 Charley Parkhurst, while driving freight, was confronted by two bandits whom he/she shot with the Colt Holster Pistol.
 According to Harper's Weekly, James Butler (Wild Bill Hickok) arrived in Springfield, Missouri carrying a Dragoon though it is generally accepted that he used a Colt 1851 Navy Revolver in his street duel with Davis Tutt.